 1 Prepare the quince by washing and cutting in half.
 Working around the core, grate the quince flesh (including the peel) with a cheese grater, until you have about 6 cups of grated quince.

-2 Put water in a large, wide, thick-bottomed saucepan (6-8 quarts) and bring to a boil.
+2 Put 4 1/2 cups of water in a large (6-8 quart), wide, thick-bottomed saucepan and bring to a boil.
 Add the grated quince, lemon juice and lemon zest.
 Reduce heat and simmer until the quince is soft, about 10 minutes.

 3 Add the sugar and bring to a boil again.
 Stir to dissolve all of the sugar.
 Lower the heat to medium high.
 Cook uncovered, stirring occasionally until quince jam turns pink and thickens to desired consistency, about 30-50 minutes.